mmoya26/dollarguard/README.md

 - Update toast messages service to contain list of options for parameters

+##  Todo: Expense Form (not high priority)

+- Add character count to notes text input field

+- Remove outline from date field when clicking away

+- Remove the ability to click in the month title to navigate the calendar

+- Fix bug where if user leaves category option clicked error message displays

+- Allow cents expenses

 ##  Design/create todos

 - Design how expenses table and percentage overview sections will look when there are zero expenses

 - Design how years selection page will look like when there is zero years for the user's account

 ##  Known defects